EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 **_Step 2: Install Tensorflow_**

-Tensorflow is picky about its enviroment, i.e. the version of Python, etc. We will isolate those dependencies in their own enviroment.
+Tensorflow is picky about its environment, i.e. the version of Python, etc. We will isolate those dependencies in their own <a target="\_blank" href="https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html">Anaconda environment</a>.

+WARNING: <a target="_blank" href="https://www.anaconda.com/blog/using-pip-in-a-conda-environment">Using pip inside a conda environment</a> is problematic. `pip install` can cause tricky problems by:

+- installing software at the global level of your VM instead of in the current environment directory.
+- overwriting and changing the version of packages or sub-packages (dependencies) installed with `conda install`

+Conda won't know anything about packages installed with pip, so conda can't manage future upgrades safely.

-NOTE: `pip install` installs software at the global level of your VM, so it's accessible to any Anaconda env. `conda install` only installs software libraries, or modules, in the current Anaconda environment, which will have its own directory that holds the environments installed libraries.
-TODO make sure this is true.
+`conda install` only installs software libraries, or modules, in the current Anaconda environment, which will have its own directory that holds the environments installed libraries.
+Always use conda install if you can.
+Also, it is able to install supporting libraries in other languages, not just python.

+If you have to use pip, use it last, and add this arg to `pip install`: "--upgrade-strategy only-if-needed"

+From the <a target="_blank" href="https://www.anaconda.com/blog/using-pip-in-a-conda-environment">Anaconda docs</a>:

+"Once pip is used to install software into a conda environment, conda will be unaware of these changes and may make modifications that would break the environment."

 Create an Anconda environment (aka "env"), and activate it: